preames/public-notes/riscv-vector-user-guide.rst

 For SLPVectorizer, the additional compiler flag `-mllvm -riscv-v-slp-max-vf=0` is required.
 This configuration is under vecy active development, and should only be considered on a build of recent ToT source.

 For GNU, I am not aware of any GNU build which contains auto-vectorization support at this time.
+There is a patch series, but you'd have to apply and build locally.